-7.1 As with any subject or topic, pupils will ask questions during RSE lessons to further their understanding and address any misconceptions that they have.
-Due to the potentially sensitive nature of some issues, teachers will use strategies to ensure that questions are asked and answered in an appropriate way.

-- 7.2 It will be established as part of the lesson ground rules that personal questions or the sharing of personal examples is not appropriate.
-Pupils will be signposted to places where they can discuss personal examples if they feel they would like to, including speaking to the teacher privately after the lesson or pastoral support services within school. - 7.3 Pupils will be given the opportunity to ask anonymous questions through 'question slips', in case pupils are not comfortable asking their question in front of the group.
-It is the class teacher's responsibility to ensure that these questions are then answered appropriately in a timely manner, liaising with the subject coordinator where necessary for support or to share common questions that need addressing at a wider level. - 7.4 Where class teachers are able to answer questions that they deem appropriate 'live' in a lesson, they should do so as they normally would in their main subject.
-If a class teacher is unsure of how to answer a question, or feels that it is not appropriate to answer in front of the whole group, the question will be addressed on an individual level, in some cases with the involvement of parents or carers. - 7.5 If pupils ask questions about issues that are not part of the planned programme, this will be fed back to the subject coordinator as part of the evaluation and monitoring process to ensure that the curriculum is meeting their needs.
+- 7.1 As with any subject or topic, pupils will ask questions during RSE lessons to further their understanding and address any misconceptions that they have.
+Due to the potentially sensitive nature of some issues, teachers will use strategies to ensure that questions are asked and answered in an appropriate way. - 7.2 It will be established as part of the lesson ground rules that personal questions or the sharing of personal examples is not appropriate.
+Pupils will be signposted to places where they can discuss personal examples if they feel they would like to, including speaking to the teacher privately after the lesson or pastoral support services within school. - 7.3 Pupils will be given the opportunity to ask anonymous questions through 'question slips' in selected lessons, in case pupils are not comfortable asking their questions in front of the group.
+It is the class teacher's responsibility to ensure that the answers to the questions are delivered to the Head of PSHE to inform planning to answer the questions appropriately, timely manner. - 7.4 Where class teachers are able to answer questions that they deem appropriate 'live' in a lesson, they should do so as they normally would in their main subject.
+If a class teacher is unsure of how to answer a question, or feels that it is not appropriate to answer in front of the whole group, the question will be addressed on an individual level, in some cases with the involvement of parents or carers. - 7.5 If pupils ask questions about issues that are not part of the planned programme, this will be fed back to the Head of Department as part of the evaluation and monitoring process to ensure that the curriculum is meeting their needs.